ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 | VMware HCX | For each gateway in the active-passive pair of VMware NSX-V edge services gateways: \n CPU - 6 CPUs \n RAM - 8 GB \n Storage - 3 GB VMDK \n For the HCX Management Appliance VM: \n CPU - 4 CPUs \n RAM - 12 GB \n Storage - 60 GB VMDK |
 | vRealize Operations and Log Insight | CPU - 18 CPUs \n RAM - 208 GB \n If you install vRealize Operations with vSAN storage, you must have an estimated 750 GB of vSAN storage. \n If you install vRealize Operations with NFS storage, there's no storage requirement because NFS storage is ordered as part of the instance order. |
 | Zerto | CPU - 2 CPUs \n RAM - 4 GB |
 {: caption="Table 2.
-Resources required for the services that the system checks for capacity requirements" caption-side="top"}
+Resources required for the services that the system checks for capacity requirements" caption-side="bottom"}

 [^f5bigip]: See the table in [Considerations when you install F5 BIG-IP](/docs/vmwaresolutions?topic=vmwaresolutions-f5_considerations#f5_considerations-install-table).